Brian Dahle

 Brian Dwain Dahle (born September 20, 1965) is an American politician and farmer who served as a member of the California State Senate from the 1st district from 2019 to 2024.
 A member of the Republican Party, Dahle served as a member of the California State Assembly from the 1st district from 2012 to 2019, and as Assembly minority leader from 2017 to 2018.
 Before his election to the state legislature, Dahle served on the Lassen County Board of Supervisors from 1997 to 2012.

 On June 4, 2019, Dahle won a special election to fill the State Senate seat vacated by Ted Gaines, who resigned after his election to the California State Board of Equalization.
 After Dahle joined the State Senate, his wife Megan Dahle was elected to his vacated Assembly seat.

 Dahle was the Republican nominee for governor of California in 2022.
 He was defeated by incumbent Democrat Gavin Newsom.
-Dahle is a Republican Party candidate for lieutenant governor in the 2026 California lieutenant gubernatorial election.